Access to the Joetsu-Myoko region from Tokyo and other major Japanese cities is straightforward.

 From Tokyo Station

-At Tokyo Station, head upstairs for the Hokuriku Shinkansen (the station is always busy, but all lines are well marked—just follow the signs).
-Hokuriku Shinkansen trains depart from platforms 20 through 23; all trains stop at Nagano Station, so you have many choices.
+At Tokyo Station, head upstairs for the Hokuriku or Nagano Shinkansen (the station is always busy, but all lines are well marked—just follow the signs).
+These trains depart from platforms 20 through 23; all trains stop at Nagano Station, and some terminate.
+If you’re heading on to JoetsuMyoko Station make sure to check your schedules (we recommend hyperdia.com).

 From Osaka, Kyoto and Nagoya

-From both Osaka or Kyoto, take the Tokaido Shinkansen to Nagoya.
+1) From both Osaka or Kyoto, take the Tokaido Shinkansen to Nagoya.
 At Osaka, go to Shin-Osaka Station to catch the train; the trip to Nagoya will take 55 minutes.
 From Kyoto Station, the trip to Nagoya will take 40 minutes.
-At Nagoya Station, transfer to the Chuo Line for the Shinano Limited Express train to Nagano Station, a roughly three-hour trip.
+At Nagoya Station, transfer to the Chuo Line for the Shinano Limited Express train to Nagano Station, a roughly three-hour trip that travels through the delightful Kiso Valley.
 At Nagano, basically follow the instructions below.

 Getting to Myoko Kogen